simar7511/health-connectivity-lounge/README.md

 - Adams County Health Department (ACHD): ensure compliance with state healthcare regulations, and expand access to virtual pediatric care.
 - Greater Columbia Accountable Community of Health (GCACH): integrating the virtual clinic into existing rural healthcare networks, Medicaid-funded programs, and community health efforts in Adams County
 - East Adams Rural Healthcare (EARH): validating the workflows and accuracy of AI diagnose
 - Adams County schools, churches, and community centers: teaching patients how to access the virtual clinic.
-Improving accessibility.
+Improving accessibility